QueryClick/lunch-and-learn/session-one/README.md

 [Learn More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#for_statement)

 Loops are a quick and easy way to do something repeatedly.
 There are different types of loops for doing different things.
 A common and good starting loop is the `for` loop.
-The `for` loop evaluates specified conditons until they're false.
+The `for` loop evaluates specified conditions until they're false.
 Let's create an example to illustrate how a `for` loop works.
 We have an array of users.
 ```JavaScript
 var users = ['Aaron', 'Ross', 'Steven'];
 ```
 We want to display each users name until there is no more users to show.
-Let's create the conditons!
+Let's create the conditions!
 ```JavaScript
 for(var i = 0; i < users.length; i++) {
     console.log(users[i]); // Will log Aaron, Ross, Steven